November 23 2023

 It is possible for someone to represent more than one collective provided that each collective has a different mandate and the majority of their members (50% +1) are different.

-Please note that at the end of the year, the person responsible for applications will receive tax slips (T4A and Relevé 1) for the grant amount.
+Please note that at the end of the year, the person responsible for applications will receive the tax slips required by tax law for the grant amount.

 Can I submit an application in English?

-Yes, you can submit your application in English.
-Please note, however, that the questions on the form are in French only.
+Only individual artists and collectives can apply in English.
+Note that the questions on the form are in French.

 What information and documents must I include in my application?